keystonejs/keystone-classic/README.md

 `index`, etc. meaning anything you can do in mongoose / mongo you can do with fields in Keystone.

-## Usage

-`npm install keystone`

-Then:

-*	`require` it in your web.js (or app.js, etc)
-*	initialise it with configuration variables
-*	define your lists (similar to mongoose models)
-*	set up your routes
-*	start it

-Keystone will automatically set up Express and Mongoose, although you can provide your own versions and have explicit control over your application configuration (see the advanced example, below).

-Keystone has only been tested with Jade and LESS as the html and css template engines for your application, others that Express supports should work as well.

-### Example application script (web.js)

-If you want, Keystone can take care of everything required to set up your express app and then start it for you.

-	var keystone = require('keystone');

-	keystone.init({

-		'name': 'My Project',
-		'brand': 'Project Admin',

-		'favicon': 'public/favicon.ico',
-		'less': 'public',
-		'static': 'public',

-		'views': 'templates/views',
-		'view engine': 'jade',

-		'auto update': true,
-		'mongo': process.env.MONGOLAB_URI || 'mongodb://localhost/my-project',

-		'auth': true,
-		'user model': 'User',
-		'cookie secret': '--- your secret ---',

-		'emails': 'templates/emails',
-		'mandrill api key': '--- your api key ---',
-		'email rules': { find: '/images/', replace: (keystone.get('env') != 'production') ? 'http://localhost:3000/images/' : 'http://www.keystonejs.com/images/email/' },

-		'cloudinary config': { cloud_name: '--- your cloud name ---', api_key: '--- your api key ---', api_secret: '--- your api secret ---' }

-	});

-	require('./models');

-	keystone.set('routes', require('./routes'));

-	keystone.start();

-### Configuration

-Config variables can be passed in an object to the `keystone.init` method, or can be set any time before `keystone.start` is called using `keystone.set(key, value)`.
-This allows for a more flexible order of execution (e.g. if you refer to Lists in your routes, you can set the routes after configuring your Lists, as in the example above).

-Config variables include:

-*	`name` - the name of your application (optional)
-*	`brand` - the label displayed in the top left of the UI (optional)
-*	`port` - the port to serve your application on, passed to `express.set('port')`, defaults to `env.PORT || 3000`
-*	`favicon` - the path to your application's favicon, passed to `express.favico`, exclude if you don't have a favicon
-*	`less` - the path to your .less templates, passed to `less-middleware`, exclude if you don't use LESS
-*	`static` - the path to your application's static resources (public files), exclude if you don't want static resources
-*	`compress` - (`Boolean`) whether to include the `Express.compress` middleware
-*	`views` - the folder containing your view templates, passed to `express.set('views')` and used by the `keystone.View` Class
-*	`404` - path to your 404 view template, or a function to handle 404s (standard Express signature of `function(req, res)`)
-*	`view engine` - the template engine to use for your views, passed to `express.set('view engine')`
-*	`locals` - (`Object`) default locals to pass to your view templates
-*	`auto update` - (`Boolean`) automatically apply updates in your application's `/updates` folder using Keystone's Updates framework
-*	`mongo` - the connection URL for your application's mongo database, passed to `mongoose.connect`
-*	`auth` - callback function to authenticate a request, or `true` to use Keystone's native session management
-*	`user model` - the key of the Keystone List for users, required if you're using native session management
-*	`cookie secret` - the cookie secret to use for Express's cookie parser
-*	`emails` - the path of your email templates, for use with the `keystone.Email` Class
-*	`mandrill api key` - your mandrill API key to use with the `keystone.Email` Class
-*	`email rules` - find & replace rules for pre-parsing email templates, useful to help with local vs. production absolute paths for images
-*	`cloudinary config` `{cloud_name: '', api_key: '', api_secret: ''}` - alternatively set `process.env.CLOUDINARY_URL`
-*	`cloudinary prefix` - prefix for all native tags added to uploaded images
-*	`embedly api key` - API key to use for `embedly` fields
-*	`logger` - when set, Keystone includes the `express.logger` middleware and passes it the value
-*	`signout` - href for the signout link in the top right of the UI, automatically set if you use native session management

-See `Keystone.prototype.start` in `/index.js` to understand how these settings are used, and how the Express application is initialised.

 ### Notes

 When you first `require` Keystone, it creates a single instance of itself.
 Do this somewhere